Specifying population structure

 path to file

-path to file relative to data_path
+path to mobility file

 selected